-These Almond Sprinkle Cookies are soft, buttery pillows that will melt in your mouth.
+These Almond Sprinkle Cookies are buttery soft, with a classic nutty flavor from almond extract that melts in your mouth.
 They’re easy to make, taste absolutely wonderful, and are perfect for the holidays!
 Break out the red and green sanding sugars and have some fun!

 Save this Recipe!